Gabriella439/slides/lambdaconf/category.md

 # `Monoid`-generic proofs

-We can write proofs that are generic over the `Monoid` laws
+We can even write proofs that are generic over the `Monoid` laws

 ```haskell
 (xL, xR) <> mempty